zx0r/ResilientNetworkArchitectures/README.md

 ##### 3.5 WireGuard-based Solutions <a name="wireguard-based-solutions"></a>

-WireGuard represents a modern approach to VPN technology with superior performance characteristics, though with limited inherent obfuscation capabilities for bypassing DPI.
+WireGuard represents a modern approach to VPN technology with superior performance characteristics, though with limited inherent obfuscation capabilities for DPI.

 ###### Technical Architecture